l2iterative/profiler0/README.md

 The profiler will output colorized information about the breakdown of the cycles.
 Specifically, if the profiler sees a single execution step that, however, leads to a large number of cycles, it would call it out and find out the underlying reasons.

+One may ask why we say this profiler is "walking on water".
+This is because, unlike prior solutions based on `eprintln!`, the profiler itself tries very hard not to affect the original execution, in particular the cycle count, of the program.

 ![An example output of the profiler.](profiler-example.png)

 ## How to use?